BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * We would assume that the span would be named for the type of request.
 * Attributes for the span would include request level metadata, which is well known.
 * Entering a handler, either middleware or sink, would be an event on the span.
-* A publish is likely a single span, see the semantic conventions for messaging as an example, with an event for each new pipeline we enter.
+* A publish is likely a publish span which has links to child spans for each handler pipeline subscribed to the event.

 When Brighter operates as a Dispatcher, each individual Performer would tend to create a span which would begin where we receive a message.

-Because processing a message triggers the Command Processor this would likely create a further child span of the Performer's receive span.
-The translation span would thus likely be a child of the Performer's receive span as well and a sibling of the Command Processor span.
+* Because processing a message triggers the Command Processor this would create a child span of the Performer's receive span, as described above.
+* The Performer also triggers message translation via a MessageMapper.
+Because the Command Processor is a child span, message translation would also likely be a child of the Performer's receive span; as well and a sibling of the Command Processor span.

 #### Controlling the Number of Attributes

-We should determine the depth of attributes that users of the framework want from the library and provide options for them to control this.
+We should make it possible to set the types of attributes that users of the framework want from the library and provide options for them to control this.
 See [this blog](https://www.jimmybogard.com/building-end-to-end-diagnostics-activitysource-and-open/) for an example.

-#### Tracing

-We have an existing Trace operation on a Handler that uses the Visitor pattern.
-This proves useful for diagnostics, and just uses the handler name.
-When the event is likely to be recorded on the span in the RequestContext that flows through the pipeline, it might be possible to retire the Trace operation in favour of the span.
-Tests that rely on the Trace operation would need to be updated to use the span instead.

 ## Decision